FarronF/limerick-council-meetings/meetings/2021/12/14-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 9th November 2021.md

 projects planned for the District.

-Following discussion the following issues were raised by Members:--- 3
+Following discussion the following issues were raised by Members:
+---
+3

  A number of footpath upgrades were requested for the following areas: